Tests for Female Infertility

 The couple should be asked about their age, previous pregnancies, if any, frequency of intercourse, pain during intercourse and whether they use any lubricants during sex.
 Use of birth control methods, menstrual history, current and past sexual practices, surgical history and other health issues should be discussed.
+The history may sometimes suggest the cause of the infertility.

 Details about any relevant medical diseases that they may suffer from (like diabetes, thyroid hormone deficiency) and whether they take any medicines, either as recreational drugs or for any diseases should be enquired about.